Autism-101

 The Diagnostic Journey

-As detailed in books like Lost and Now Found [2] , diagnosis is complex:
+As detailed in books like Lost & Now Found [6] , diagnosis is complex:

 Relief & Validation